-Measuring the wall is an important first step prior to installation.
+Measuring your wall is an important first step prior to installation.
 Proper wall measurements will allow you to calculate the amount of shiplap needed to obtain the best possible fit.
 Measuring correctly will save you time and money.
-Follow this step-by-step guide:

-1. To begin, you’ll want to run your tape measure along the bottom of the wall for the width and from floor to ceiling for the height.
-Make sure to measure in several different places because ceilings and floors can be uneven.
+To begin, you’ll want to run your tape measure along the bottom of the wall for the width and from floor to ceiling for the height.
+Make sure to measure in several different places along the wall because ceilings and floors can be uneven, especially in older homes.

-3. Enter your measurements into our coverage calculator.
-The coverage calculator will give you how many shiplap 8-foot kits you’ll need.
+Enter your measurements into our coverage calculator.
+The coverage calculator will give you how many shiplap kits you’ll need.

-4. Use the square footage previously calculated to figure out how many boards are needed to cover the wall.
+Use the square footage you previously calculated to figure out how many boards are needed to cover the wall.
 Use the square footage and divide that number by the square foot of each board.
-The square footage of each board can be found on our website and on your packaging.
-(120ft2 / 3.08ft2 = 39 boards) Depending on how you stagger your boards, you may need to use more boards, but you'll know about how many boards you’ll need to cover your wall.
+The square footage of each board can be found on each product page and on your packaging.
+(Example: 120ft2 / 3.08ft2 = 39 boards) Depending on how you stagger your boards, you may need to use more boards, but you'll know about how many boards you’ll need to cover your wall.